Suburb overview

 Run the numbers on a Belmont property

 Belmont enters 2026 with a demographic tailwind — household incomes 40% above the Queensland suburb median of $90,298 and a population of 4,498 give it the depth and purchasing power to outperform the wider QLD market over the next 12–18 months.
-Rental coverage runs at ~92% of the typical mortgage ($1,993/month rent vs $2,167/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 77/100 places Belmont in the upper-middle tier of Australian suburbs we profile, and overall investor sentiment is constructive heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~92% of the typical mortgage ($1,993/month rent vs $2,167/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Belmont is constructive heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

 Is Belmont a good suburb for investment?

-Belmont scores 77/100 on our EquitySight investment framework — a good rating.
-That score is driven by a population of 4,498, median household income of $126,412/year and median weekly rent of $460.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Belmont suits you depends on your strategy, but the fundamentals are concrete: a population of 4,498, a median household income of $126,412/year and median weekly rent of $460.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Belmont?

-The main demand drivers in Belmont are proximity to Brisbane (12 km), an above-state-median household income of $126,412/year, a dwelling mix that is 87% separate houses, roughly 1 schools and 2 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Belmont are proximity to Brisbane (12 km), an above-state-median household income of $126,412/year, a dwelling mix that is 87% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Belmont?